Please provide the details of those who jointly own the property with you?

-General Advice to read in in addition to the above Accord Mortgages transfer of equity Questions and Answers :
+Important warnings to consider in in addition to the above Accord Mortgages transfer of equity Info :

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Accord Mortgages conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not strictly observed you may be in breach of your covenants under the lease.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.